 He started attending daily Mass and going to a prayer group at his church.
 The members of the prayer group were welcoming and Bob felt their love as they prayed with him.
 It was through this time of experiencing how God had answered his prayer that he intentionally decided to put God and his family as priorities in his life.
 He also became intentional about pursuing God’s plan for his life rather than his own desires and interests.
 God was transforming His heart.

-Next week, you’ll read how God continued to reveal Himself and how Bob responded to his call to discipleship in the final segment of “Tragedies, Redemption and Discipleship.”
+To read how God continued to reveal Himself and how Bob responded to his call to discipleship, click here for the final segment of “Tragedies, Redemption and Discipleship.